Monday, May 26, 2008

 So when will the redemptive shift from Gentile stream to Jewish stream take place?

 It will be marked by the full number of the Gentiles coming in (the Rapture) and will start Daniel's 70th week, but according to the scriptures, no one knows, and no one could ever know!
 There are no dependable, precise, biblically given signs that will clearly specify when this moment is about to occur, and so his return will always remain unexpected until it's upon us.
-We can gather that we are getting closer, but we will never be able to pinpoint it, not even in relation to other events.
+We can gather that we are getting closer, but we will never be able to pinpoint it.

 Now Christians have thought that the end was at the door since Jesus ascended to heaven, yet here we still are.
 The bridegroom has stretched the concept of delay long past what anyone could have envisioned.
 It will occur when it occurs-- all the faithful can do is be ready at any moment.
 Trusting Jesus, obeying him, longing for his appearing is sufficient to accomplish that.